 5. Use Local SEO

-There’s one more aspect that needs to be tackled when marketing locally, and that’s local SEO.
+There’s one more aspect that needs to be tackled when promoting your business on the local market, and that’s local SEO.

 Local search engine optimization is a strategy that can give local business owners more visibility on search engines such as Google.
 Shortly, the rules of SEO don’t change that much when we’re talking about local SEO.
 It’s more of a geographical addition to the SEO you’d already go for.

 Thus, the focus isn’t only on keywords that represent different products or topics related to your business.
 Local SEO will also require relevant terms for the city where your business is located.

 Here are a few ways you can boost your local search:

 - Update your Google Business Profile account.

 - Update your NAP (name, address, phone number) – make sure it’s text, though, not just an image.

 - Add locations to your website – you can add a Google Map, or use location pages in case you have more than one location.
 Make sure all the information is accurate.

 - Share local content – you can promote local events or news to gain authority locally and boost local searches.